 Memory is an incredibly important component in your gaming computer.
 You need to make sure that you have enough RAM in order to get the most out of your gaming experience.
 In this article I’m going to go over the best memory for gaming in 2017.

-Generally speaking, 4-8GB is all that is needed in order to max out the potential of adding more RAM.
+Generally speaking, 8GB of RAM is all that is needed in modern gaming.
 However, if you are planning on doing other process-intensive tasks like video/image editing, more RAM will come in handy.
-I typically don’t recommend more than 16GB of memory because anymore than that is overkill.
+Also, if you’re building a budget PC, you can go with 4GB to start and upgrade later down the road.

-The good thing about memory is that, as far as cost goes, it’s probably the one component that will give you the biggest increase in performance relative to it’s cost.
-In fact, for just $40-$50 you can get a kit of 8GB of 1600MHz of RAM–which is widely accepted as the sweet spot for memory.
+The good thing about memory is that, as far as cost goes, it’s probably the one component that will give you the biggest increase in performance relative to it’s cost (up to a certain point, of course).
+In fact, for about $50-$60 you can get a kit of 2400MHz 8GB DDR4 RAM–which is pretty good for the price.

 I have chosen multiple different kits for each section based on price, speed, and quantity.
 This list isn’t the end-all-be-all list of computer memory, but there should be enough solid options here to help you choose the right RAM for your gaming PC.